Mayor Joins Homeless Veterans Initiative

 Having served us, it's only right that we serve our veterans in ensuring that they have housing.
 Be it a current or future veteran, being a part of this new initiative will further help us give them a place to call home when they come home.

 Click the link to check out the WS Journal feature: Mayor Joins Homeless Veterans Initiative

-Stay tuned to ForsythUnitedWay.org for more information and to become engaged with the community work of United Way and its partner organizations.
+Stay tuned to ForsythUnitedWay.org for more information and to become engaged with the community work of United Way of Forsyth County and its partner organizations.